Go to content

 Legal Type: Domestic Non-Profit Corporation

-Global Status: Transnational Intergovernmental Organization (TIO)
+Global Status: Transnational International Organization (TIO)

-IHRC Corporation – New Mexico (Headquarters)
+IHRC Corporation – State of New Mexico (Headquarters)

 Registration Number: 7589050